 All recovered data is now on the transfer drive, backed up, and the data recovery process is finished.
 The final step is to confirm all mailed in or dropped off accessories are present.

 If the drive was mailed, we’ll safely box up the drives, calculate the actual shipping cost (usually $15 anywhere in the United States), and e-mail our customer for payment options (credit card over the phone, credit card online, or cryptocurrencies).
-Drives are shipped out the morning after receiving payment, if requested.
+Drives are shipped out the morning after receiving payment.

 A final e-mail will be sent to Mail in customers for address confirmation and shipment tracking information.

 1. Many drives run background scans (like “sectors auto-relocation”) to monitor various aspects of the hard drive during operation.
 Some drives also use “media cache” to speed up reading/writing.
 These features/background tasks can lead to very slow reading/writing speeds or even complete inoperability.